People quote Albert Einstein a lot. That’s absolutely fine. He said lots of profound things and there are far worse people you could be quoting.

 4) Not everything that counts can be counted and not everything that can be counted, counts.

 5) Our technology has surpassed our humanity.

 Einstein never said any of these things.
 Or anything close.
 They’re either fake quotations or quotations originally spoken by someone else.
-That last one about technology actually comes from none other than Jeff Goldblum.
+That last one about technology comes from none other than Jeff Goldblum.
 It’s something his character says in the movie Powder (1995) and while it's a thought-provoking quotation, it’s not Einstein‘s.

 Here is an actual quotation from Albert Einstein: “The religious feeling engendered by experiencing the logical comprehensibility of profound interrelations is of a somewhat different sort from the feeling that one usually calls religious.
 It is more a feeling of awe at the scheme that is manifested in the material universe.“